Selection and Influence in Cultural Dynamics: Convergence on a 3-node path (Proof of Theorem 4.1)

 Let $x_i = x_i(t), \wn_i = \wn_i(t), \flow{i}{j} = \flow{i}{j}(t)$ for $i,j = 1, 2, 3$.
 We will distinguish three cases based on the relative sizes of $\wn_1, \wn_2, \wn_3$.

 \begin{enumerate} \item If $\wn_2 \geq \wn_1$ and $\wn_2 \geq \wn_3$, then both $\flow{1}{2}$ and $\flow{3}{2}$ are non-negative.
-According to Equation~\eqref{eqn:recursive}, $\wn_2$ increases by at least as much as both $\wn_1$ and $\wn_3$, so the same inequality will hold in the next step (and thus inductively forever).
+According to Equation~\eqref{eqn:recursive}, $\wn_2$ increases by at least as much as both $\wn_1$ and $\wn_3$, so the same inequality will subsequently as well.
 Thus, we have reached a sink configuration.

 \item If $\wn_2 < \wn_1$ and $\wn_2 < \wn_3$, then both $\flow{1}{2}$ and $\flow{3}{2}$ are negative.
 By Equation~\eqref{eqn:recursive}, $\wn_2$ decreases by at least as much as both $\wn_1$ and $\wn_3$, so again, the inequalities will hold forever, and we have reached a sink configuration.